-In summary, we have successfully synthesized CuO NWs via a thermal oxidation method at various temperatures and time.
+In summary, this works have successfully synthesized CuO NWs via a thermal oxidation method at various temperatures and time.
 Optimized growth parameters to grow CuONWs were determined.
-The optimized temperature and time values to grow nanowires were 500°C and 6-8h respectively.
+The optimized temperature and time values to grow nanowires were 500° C and 6-8h respectively.
 The diameter of the length of CuO NWs was determined within the range of 50-100 nm and 20-30 μm respectively.
 The high aspect ratio (L/D) of nanowires could be a serious benefit for many applications.
-The as-synthesized CuO NWs was revealed high sensitivity to visible light /IR irradiation in the wavelength range of the 400nm-1000nm.
-A CuO NWs photodetector device was fabricated and this device exhibits a reasonable sensitivity.
+The as-synthesized CuO NWs revealed high sensitivity to visible light/IR irradiation in the wavelength range of the 400nm-1000nm.
+A CuO

+NWs photodetector device was fabricated and this device exhibits a reasonable sensitivity.
 I-V curves under dark and light response were investigated.
-Upon visible light illumination, the detector exhibits high sensitivity at 400-1000nm with different bias voltages at room temperature and in an air atmosphere.
-We thus conclude that our CuO NWs photocurrent detector is quite promising as a visible / NIR light detector fabricated for some applications.
+Upon visible light illumination, the detector exhibits high sensitivity at 400-1000nm with different bias voltages at room temperature and in air atmosphere.
+In conclusion, the developed CuO NWs photocurrent detector in this research is quite promising as a visible/NIR light detector fabricated for some applications.